revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-Variables are named memory locations (memory cells) which are used to store the program’s input and its computational results during program execution.
-As the name suggests, the value of a variable may change during the program execution.
+Variables are named memory locations (memory cells) which are used to store the program’s input and its computational results during program execution.As the name suggests, the value of a variable may change during the program execution.

 </blockquote>